jdegoes/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 It is absolutely true that adding a layer of indirection over an effect type can reduce the cost of switching to a different effect type, assuming similar underlying semantics.

-It is also true that adding a layer of indirection over Spark, Akka HTTP, Slick, or a database-specific dialect of SQL, might reduce the cost of switching to different technologies.
+It is also true that adding a layer of indirection over Spark, Akka https, Slick, or a database-specific dialect of SQL, might reduce the cost of switching to different technologies.

 In my experience, however, the attempt to proactively add layers of indirection without a clear business mandate to do so, simply to mitigate the _possible_ cost of future change, is an example of _premature indirection_.